Training Calendar

 Module 4: Collaborating with Vocational Rehabilitation: Partnering with VR is mutually beneficial.
 Learn about defining employment pathways, VR application and eligibility processes, long term supports after job placement, and more.

-Learners can access the course from July 1-31, 2025.
+Learners can access the course from July 1 - August 31, 2025.
 The course will be open 24/7 and learners can log in and complete the work at their convenience.

 The ACRE Employment Specialist Certificate Online Training